BarbosaRMS/TryHackMe/Brooklyn Nine Nine/writeup.md

 Tried 20### passwords
 Your file has been written to: brooklyn99.jpg.out
 ```
 Ok, information extracted from the file.
-What it is?
+What is it?

 ```
 $ cat brooklyn99.jpg.out